Wysocki CreativeZack Wysocki · The Full Story

 The Technology Chapter

 Every computer was a new door.
-Not just to software or the internet — but to the idea that you could make things, build things, communicate things, and reach people in ways that had nothing to do with geography or circumstance.
+Not just to software — but to the idea that you could make things, build things, reach people in ways that had nothing to do with geography or circumstance.
+Click any entry to expand the full story.

 1993